abhardwaj-dev/journey-optimizer.en/help/using/start/user-interface.md

 **Home**

 [!DNL Journey Optimizer] home page contains key links and resources to start.
 The **[!UICONTROL Recents]** list provides shortcuts to the recently created events and journeys.
-This list shows their creation and modification dates and status.
+This list shows their creation, modification dates and status.

 **[!UICONTROL JOURNEY MANAGEMENT]**